fbielejec/fbielejec.github.io/_posts/2026-05-07-autoresearch-gem-strategy.md

 A `program.md` contract tells the agent which file is which, what the score function is, and what the loop should do at each iteration.
 Then you start the agent and walk away.

-For a trading strategy the analog is direct.
+For a trading strategy the analog is direct:
-The "model" is a parameterized portfolio-construction pipeline.
+- The "model" is a parameterized portfolio-construction pipeline.
-The "training loop" is a causal walk-forward backtest.
+- The "training loop" is a causal walk-forward backtest.
-The "metric" is a single scalar score computed from the backtest output.
+- The "metric" is a single scalar score computed from the backtest output.

 # <a name="contract"/> The Contract Surface